 Fleming Park is the largest park in Jackson County and I got lost in it for 30 minutes trying to find the buffalo.
 I did some research for the next time we visit.
 I couldn’t find an exact address, but for those who are good with maps, I found this one.
 For those who rely on GPS (me!), I noticed that Missouri Town is very close and I found an address for that park attraction: 8010 E. Park Road.
 Lee’s Summit, Missouri 64064.

 A less busy, more remote area of Rocky Mountain National Park is appropriately named the Wild Basin.
-We almost drove right past the entrance!
-Once you turn in, the road becomes more narrow and leads to dirt roads with limited parking.
+On our first trip, we almost drove right past the entrance station which is located 19 miles south of Estes Park, Colorado on Highway 7.
+Once you turn in, the road narrows and leads to dirt roads with limited parking.

-We were pleasantly surprised by how much we enjoyed this lower elevation walk, so we came back on our next trip.
-On our second excursion, we went back to Copeland Falls and on to Calypso Cascades (1.8 miles from TH) then Ouzel Falls (2.7 miles from TH).
+The Wild Basin trail head starts at 8,500 ft of elevation.
+We were pleasantly surprised by how much we enjoyed this lower elevation walk, so we came back on our next trip to Rocky Mountain National Park.

 Beautiful Lily Lake is right across the street from Twin Sisters trailhead on highway 7.
 A flat .8 mile trail circles the lake.
 This is an easier walk for anyone who struggles with strenuous terrain.
 Several benches are available offering an opportunity to rest and soak in the gorgeous views.
 We enjoyed showing Cecy the little ducks on the lake and the pretty wild flowers that surround it.
 This is a spot I expect to return to again and again, especially when Cecy starts walking.
 She took a few cautious steps on her own yesterday – so that might be soon!